Wardrobe Edit: It's ok to let these go..

-You thought you loved it in the shop, but it doesn't go with anything else, it doesn't flatter your shape, it's not really your style, and now it's hanging in your wardrobe unworn and unloved.
+You thought you loved it in the shop, but it doesn't go with anything else, it doesn't flatter your shape, it's not your style, it's the wrong colour and now it's hanging in your wardrobe unworn and unloved.
 We've all experienced buyers remorse and for whatever reason failed to take it back to the shop.

 They stay in our wardrobe, and we keep pulling them off the hangers, trying them on and putting them back.
 These items have cost us money, and that's hard to get over, especially when we know the resale value is virtually nothing, and we resent the idea of taking it to the charity shop.
 You will never get the money back.
 Let them go.

-If you don't wear something because it's itchy, too tight, uncomfortable, you feel frumpy, it creases too much for you to enjoy wearing it, too short, too revealing...
-Let it go.
+If you don't wear something because it's itchy, too tight, uncomfortable, you feel frump; it creases too much for you to enjoy wearing it, too short, too revealing - Let it go.

 THE THINGS THAT ARE PAST THEIR BEST